Those Nervous Animals: Band reunion

 The three core TNA members Pádraig Meehan, Eddie Lee and Barry Brennan steered the band through a number of personnel changes over the years.
 This trio also contributed the songs that characterised the Animals style.
 Guitarist Seamie McGowan played on many of the recordings and toured with the band.
 Among the performers associated with the band is Clonmel keyboard player John Tobin, who played the jazz solo on How does the Shopper Feel? and the French percussionist (now deceased) Pascale Benadjoud.
 Susan Rowland regularly provided vocals; at various times Helen Walsh, Flo McSweeney and Maura O'Connell performed vocal backing with TNA.
 The band had strong associations with the Sligo pub, Hennigans of Wine Street, where they played and socialised in the 1980s.

 Having toured in Ireland for a number of years the group disbanded in 1988, but since 1993 they have performed together regularly on a part-time basis.

 Those Nervous Animals returned with a tour and a CD Single, Rocket Ship, in 1994, on Danceline Records.

 In 2002 Tom Dunne of Today FM put the song The Business Enterprise (My Friend John) on his Top 30 Irish Hits Volume 2 collection.
 Today FM listeners voted the song number 16 among the best Irish singles of all time.
 In 2003 Those Nervous Animals contributed a new track - Polar Bear - to the Simpatico album, in honour of the late Finn Corrigan, musician and sound engineer.
 The song Hyperspace was featured on the album Quare Groove Vol.1 released in 2018 by All City Records.

+The Mission Sessions

-The band released their first full-length album, The Mission Sessions, on March 26, 2021.
-It included a 50-50 mix of remasters of older material and material recorded in the 2020 COVID-19 lockdowns.
+The band released their first full-length album, The Mission Sessions, on 26 March 2021.
+It included a 50-50 mix of remasters of older material and material recorded during the 2020 COVID-19 lockdowns.
+In reviewing the album, The Irish Times summarised the style of the band:

+Sligo-band Those Nervous Animals are less of an anomaly now than they were in 1981.
+Back then (gather around me children, no pushing), they arrived on the Irish music scene with two disadvantages: they weren't from Dublin and one of the members played fretless bass (manna from heaven for sneery cognoscenti raised on a low-slung guitar diet of The Ramones and sniffing out the next U2).
+The songs, as well, took some time to get used to, with their tangible musicianship and familiarity with Steely Dan and Talking Heads.

 In an interview with Pádraig Meehan in late 2020, Bill Whelan noted that despite the intervening decades in which the band had taken a hiatus, "Those Nervous Animals... still feels alive to me as a concept, as a uniting flag over a particular kind of creativity".